Jürgen Habermas, the philosopher who rejected a €225,000 prize | DW | 03.05.2021

 In his chief work from 1981, Theory of Communicative Action, he developed a theoretical action guide for modern society, which again looked at how language and rational argumentation can evolve so that every participant is free to take part in democratic discourse.

-Despite the UAE trying to present itself as "a bastion of liberalism," according to Kenneth Roth, Executive Director at Human Rights Watch, "behind the glistening façade is an uglier reality where critics are jailed, the rights of migrant workers are limited, and the ruler of Dubai locks up his adult daughter for wanting to escape life under his thumb."
+Democratic discourse is routinely shut down in the country that awarded his Habermas his prize trying to present itself as "a bastion of liberalism," according to Kenneth Roth, Executive Director at Human Rights Watch, "behind the glistening façade is an uglier reality where critics are jailed, the rights of migrant workers are limited, and the ruler of Dubai locks up his adult daughter for wanting to escape life under his thumb."

 Latifa is one daughter of the prime minister of the United Arab Emirates and ruler of the Emirate of Dubai, Sheikh Mohammed, who alleges she is being held against her will since attempting to leave the country in 2018.
 Meanwhile, her sister Shamsa has not been seen since 2000 when she was allegedly abducted from Cambridge, England.